 You are encouraged to submit the FAFSA as soon as possible, but no earlier than January 1 of each year.
 Some financial aid programs—such as FSEOG, Endowed and Funded Scholarships, and Federal Work-Study—have limited funding, so early application is very important.

-Approximately 30% of all FAFSAs filed are selected by the U.S. Department of Education for a review process called verification.
-In this review, the Office of Financial Aid is required by law to compare your FAFSA information with signed copies of your federal tax transcripts and other financial documents.
+The U.S. Department of Education may select your FAFSA for a process callled Verification.
+In this review, the Office of Financial Aid is required by law to compare your FAFSA information with copies of your IRS Tax Return Transcripts and other financial documents.
 If your FAFSA has been selected for review, you will be asked for additional documentation.

 How to Apply